nixiesearch/nixiesearch/docs/docs/features/search/index.md

 ![RAG](../../img/rag.png)

 Nixiesearch supports any GGUF-compatible LLM [llamacpp](https://github.com/ggerganov/llama.cpp) supports.
-To use RAG, you need to [list Huggingface handles of models](rag.md) you'd like to use in config:
+To use RAG, you need to [list Huggingface handles of models](rag.md) you'd like to use in the [`inference` section of the config file](../../reference/config.md#ml-inference):

 ```yaml
 inference: